peter88213/aeon3odt/README.md

 ## Development

-*aeon3odt* depends on the [pywriter](https://github.com/peter88213/PyWriter) and the [aeon3yw](https://github.com/peter88213/aeon3yw) libraries which must be present in your file system.
-It is organized as an Eclipse PyDev project.
+*aeon3odt* is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ## Important